stelligent/mutato/docs/mvp.md

 CloudFront or anything else that can be related to an ECS app.

 The point of entry to Mu2 is a YAML file, named `mu.yml` by default.
-Mu2 in its CLI form can be invoked by passing this YAML file in and a context directory.
+Mu2 in its CLI form can be invoked by passing this YAML file in.
+Just like GNU `make`, Mu2 assumes the current directory as its context directory.
-Context directory is set to `$CWD` of where Mu2 CLI is being invoked.

 Mu2 in its library form is a collection of useful CDK constructs that power Mu2 itself.
 The constructs can be used in any other CDK app.
 CLI's point of entry is also provided as a consumable library function and returns a CDK stack.

 Mu2 spins up a CI/CD Pipeline that manages the Dockerized application's DevOps life-cycle from build to testing to deploy.
-A lot like Heroku pipelines.

 Mu2 uses the current directory's GIT remote as CodePipeline's source input.
 For the MVP only Github remotes are supported.

 ## 3. Project Architecture